 Research Opportunities and Info

-Students can participate in cutting-edge research as early as possible.
+Undergraduate students participate in cutting-edge research as early as possible.
 Search the research section and learn about faculty interests.
-Reach out via email to potential advisers or find more info on Club Geo.

 -